janbabak/Racket/macros_in_rocket/README.md

-# Macros in rocket
+# Macros in Racket

 This is semestral work from programming paradigms.
-I had to implement several macros, which make coding in rocket easier.
+I had to implement several macros, which make coding in Racket easier.

 ### minimal requirements: